Freddo1/Freddo1/README.md

 - 👋 Hello there!
 I’m @Freddo1
-- ✍(◔◡◔) Working @ Utopia music to close the data gap of the music industry.
+- ✍(◔◡◔) Working @ Zendr as lead software architect.
-- 🌱 Learning flutter/dart and rust as current side projects!
-- 💞️ I’m looking to collaborate on any games written with any engine / language.
 - 📫 How to reach me -> freddo1.xyz, https://www.linkedin.com/in/fredrik-julin-957896129/ or Freddo1Kenobi#0811 @ discord

 <!---